Why not stick to real books?

-If I had to sell all of my possessions save for what I could fit into a backpack, the Oasis would go in the backpack.
+If I had to eliminate my possessions save for what I could fit into a backpack, I would keep the Oasis.

 5. Horizontal Reading

 Kindles are generally better than physical books for reading on your side.
-Dedicated page turn buttons make the Oasis more compelling.
+Dedicated page turn buttons make the Oasis more compelling than other Kindles — this is something you have to experience first-hand to appreciate, but it makes one-handed reading far easier.
 With physical books you have two bad options for side reading:

 a.)
 Prop yourself up for every alternate page.